Royal North Shore Hospital

-Patients with aortic valve dysfunction who are experiencing symptoms of shortness of breath, dizzy spells, or chest discomfort (angina) should undergo valve replacement to improve their chances of survival and to alleviate their symptoms.
+Patients with aortic valve dysfunction who are experiencing symptoms of shortness of breath, dizzy spells or chest discomfort (angina) should undergo valve replacement to improve their survival and to alleviate their symptoms.
+Some patients may be candidates for this procedure to be performed minimally invasively which can offer less pain and a faster recovery for the patient.